-Anyone who uses opiates for some time — whether under medical supervision or not — may have withdrawal symptoms when they stop using them.
-Some home treatments can support medical therapies in relieving these symptoms.
+People who take opiates for some time may experience withdrawal symptoms when they stop using them.
+Some home remedies may support medical therapies in relieving opiate withdrawal symptoms.

 Research suggests that daily opioid use can lead to physical dependence within